rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 !!! note

-    This next bit assumes ARM architexture (for the Raspberry Pi), so if you are using another architexture, remember to change this.
+    This next bit assumes ARM architecture (for the Raspberry Pi), so if you are using another architecture, remember to change this.

 And paste in this bit: